collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Some tasks vary by operating system- check tabs at the top of GitHub Help pages for special OS instructions

 <!--
+You will use terminal/command line often with code review.

 (<> symbol denotes a placeholder/variable)
 Using HTTPS examples
 Example- some operating systems do not use dollar signs $ as command line prompts.